 \subsection{Proof of the degree distribution strong law}

+In this section, we shall prove Theorem~\ref{thm:DegreeDist}.
 Since $G_{n+1}$ is a connected tree, every vertex has degree at least one.
-Recall that $c_B(v,t)$ denoted the number of blue children of vertex $v$ by time $t$.
+Recall that $c_B(v,t)$ denotes the number of blue children of vertex $v$ by time~$t$.
 Write $\deg(v, G_{n+1})$ for the degree of a vertex in $G_{n+1}$.
-The surgery operation implies that for any non-superstar vertex
+The surgery operation implies that for any nonsuperstar vertex

-Fixing $k\geq 0$, the number of non-superstar vertices with degree exactly $k+1$ is the same as the number of number of vertices in $\BP(\tau_n)$ which have exactly $k$ blue children.
-Recall that we used $Z_{\geq k}(t)$ for the number of vertices in $\BP(t)$ which have at least $k$ blue children.
-Proposition \ref{pro:conts-mp}, showed that the total number of vertices $|\BP(t)|$ satisfies $e^{-(2-p)t}|\BP(t)| \convas W^*/(2-p)$.
-Theorem \ref{thm:degree-count-conv} showed that
+Fixing $k\geq0$, the number of nonsuperstar vertices with degree exactly $k+1$ is the same as the number of vertices in $\BP(\tau_n)$ that have exactly $k$ blue children.
+Recall that we used $Z_{\geq k}(t)$ for the number of vertices in $\BP(t)$ that have at least $k$ blue children.
+Proposition~\ref{pro:conts-mp}, showed that the total number of vertices $|\BP(t)|$ satisfies